 This Lemon Blueberry Bundt Cake is certain to cheer up anybody’s day and they get a vitamin C boost as well!

-It may sound silly, but looking at this cake makes me smile.
+While it may sound silly, looking at this cake really makes me smile.
 In some ways it is a reflection of my personality, sunny whatever the weather.

 I really hope I have inspired you to make this cake.
 Please send me a photo on Twtter/Instagram I absolutely love seeing your cakes and bakes?